ankitcivic/Visualize_NuScene_dataset/README.md

 ```

 # Visualize a random image from the dataset
-run the file visualize_random_image
+run the file visualize_random_image and give the correct path of sample folder which you want to visualize
-give the correct path of sample which you want to visualize
+The algorithm will select a random file and display a new image eachtime you run the code
 ![Visualizing a random image from CAM_FRONT](https://github.com/ankitcivic/Visualize_NuScene_dataset/blob/main/images/visualize_image.jpg)